jackiewoodall/twb/the_way_beyond.md

 fully in the here and now.
 All the practices described in this book are intended to bring you into a more direct experience of reality here and now.
-It is not an issue of getting “there”; it is an issue of being “here.
-“It is not “then,” but “now.”
+It is not an issue of getting “there”; it is an issue of being “here.“ It is not “then,” but “now.”

 </div>